RnDMonkey/Altium-Scripts/README.md

 # My Must-Have Scripts
 These are my must-have scripts.
-I have contributed to nearly all of these _because_ they were so useful to me that I wanted to enhance them even more, and pay back some of the help they gave.
+For scripts that weren't created by me, I have contributed to them _because_ they were so useful to me that I wanted to enhance them even more, and pay back some of the help they gave.

 ## [Distribute](https://github.com/Altium-Designer-addons/scripts-libraries/tree/master/Scripts%20-%20PCB/Distribute)
 Has GUI.
 This script evenly distributes parallel tracks by their pitch or their clearances.
 It can also set arbitrary pitch or clearance and center tracks between pads or vias.